keramics/keramics/docs/formats/src/vhd.md

 | --- | ---
 | Byte order | big-endian
 | Date and time values | Number of seconds since January 1, 2000 00:00:00 UTC
-| Character strings | UCS-2 big-endian, which allows for unpaired Unicode surrogates, such as "U+d800" and "U+dc00"
+| Character strings | UCS-2 big-endian, which allows for unpaired Unicode surrogates such as "U+d800" and "U+dc00"

 The number of bytes per sector is 512.